 limitations and can be associated with side effects that

 force the patient to stop taking them.

 are needed, especially for patients in whom other, traditional

 forms of antihypertensive drugs are ineffective.
-Examples of

 Practical guidance on managing hypertension